 After finishing an event the lobby is able to vote between two different maps.
 Utilizing the Near app included with the Vita, you are able to share ghost data and be notified if a friend or someone close to you beat your time or score on a track.

-There is no doubt about it: Wipeout 2048 is a very slick, good looking game.
+There is no doubt about it: Wipeout 2048 is a very slick, good-looking game.
 The environments and tracks are as detailed as ever, but the game only runs at 30 FPS instead of the super smooth 60 FPS of Wipeout HD.

 Speaking of the PS3 version, Wipeout 2048 supports cross-play, so you can challenge those playing Wipeout HD, and more later using the Fury DLC.

 One flaw I have noted with Wipeout is due to the standby mode of the Vita itself.
-By default the Vita will enter this standby after 1 minute, but waiting in the lobby for the race to begin followed by the long load times of the race itself, I actually had my Vita enter Standby mode will it was still loading the race.
+By default the Vita will enter this standby after 1 minute, but waiting in the lobby for the race to begin followed by the long load times of the race itself, I actually had my Vita enter Standby mode while it was still loading the race.
 The split second of disconnected service was enough to cause a server drop: when it finished loading every ship blew up on the starting grid followed by the connection was lost.

 Wipeout 2048 is a solid addition to the PS Vita launch lineup and is no doubt the best of the racing games released so far.
-Even so, the single player campaign doesn’t last too long and with the current lack of options in multiplayer it does get frustrating when you are forced into an event you cannot stand.
+Even so, the single-player campaign doesn't last too long and with the current lack of options in multiplayer it does get frustrating when you are forced into an event you cannot stand.
 Getting the elite passes in all of the events will take some time as well as unlocking all of the 20 different ships.
 A patch is already in progress to add more options to the multiplayer portion as well as the addition of the Fury DLC.
 Just like Wipeout HD, we could be playing Wipeout 2048 well into the life of the Vita.

 Note: Wipeout 2048 was reviewed on PlayStation Vita.
 A physical copy of the game was purchased by SelectButton.